soabase/soabase-halva/halva/src/main/java/io/soabase/halva/matcher/README.md

 public static AnyClassTuple<ExampleCase> ExampleCaseAny(AnyVal<? extends String> name, AnyVal<? extends Integer> age)
 ```

-This can be used with Halva's [Matching and Extracting](../matcher/README.md) to match/extract values in the case class.
+This can be used to match/extract values in the case class.
 For example,
 to match a PersonCase instance with the name "John Galt" and extract the age:

 ```java